caseykennedy/cio-lander/README.md

 # Customer.io Landing Page

-Welcome to the Customer.io Landing Page project!
-This Next.js web app showcases modern frontend development techniques and features a variety of technologies to create an engaging user experience.
+Welcome to the Customer.io Landing Page assessment!
+This Next.js web app showcases modern frontend development techniques and features a variety of technologies.

 ## Technologies Used

 - [Next.js](https://nextjs.org/): A React framework for building web applications.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework.
 - [Framer Motion](https://www.framer.com/motion/): A library for creating fluid animations.
-- [shadcn/ui](https://github.com/shadcn/ui): [A brief description of the utility, if needed.]
+- [shadcn/ui](https://github.com/shadcn/ui): Beautifully designed components that you can copy and paste into your apps.
+Accessible.
+Customizable.
+Open Source.

 ## Features